emartineznunez/AutoMeKin/docs/method.md

 {: .important }
 <code>timeout value</code>
 [<code>value</code> is an integer; default value: <code>600</code> ]
-<code>value</code> is the maximum time (in seconds) allowed for a parallel job to complete.
+<code>value</code> is the maximum time, in seconds, allowed for a parallel job to complete.
 This helps terminate lengthy jobs that are likely to fail and act as bottlenecks in parallel compuations.
 This keyword can also be employed by <code>ChemKnow</code>.

 ## BXDE specific keywords